sustmi/gnome-shell-extensions-sustmi/README.md

-Two extensions for Gnome Shell that I built to enhance its User Experience.
+Two extensions for Gnome Shell that I created to enhance its user experience.

 ## WindowOverlay Icons extension
 Adds application icons to the windows overview (in Activities menu)